A popular street in Bucharest with colorful hanging umbrellas

 Tip: Book tours in advance to make sure there are no issues with getting the date you want, especially if you have limited time.

-Additional Tours
+Additional Tours In Bucharest

 Bucharest Old Town Walking Tour – This is a great walking tour that will take you through Bucharest’s lovely Old Town to see the best and unique sights along with learning about Bucharest’s history.
-This is a great tour if you want an overview of the best things to see in Bucharest.

 2. Palace Of Parliament

-In the center of Bucharest up on a slight hill, sits the Palace of Parliament that seats the Parliament of Romania.
 It is such a stunning building with over the top grandeur filled with lavish ballrooms, chandeliers, art and tons of marble for what seems like it will never end.

 Construction of the Palace of Parliament began in 1984 under the vision of the former communist leader Nicolae Ceaușescu.
-But he was later overthrown and executed before the completion of it.

 Did you know that the Palace of Parliament is the second largest building in the world after the Pentagon (US)?
 And the heaviest building in the world?